 When you hit that time of year that a cool refreshing drink is all you can think about, why not try something a little different like this recipe for Rhubarb Lemonade?
-Two normally tart ingredients come together in this recipe and make a lovely beverage that is surprisingly sweet, but not too sweet.
+Two normally tart ingredients come together to make a lovely beverage that is surprisingly sweet, but not too sweet.

-I’m sure we’ve all heard that phrase, and it ends with “make lemonade”.
-If you’re going to make lemonade, why not do something a little different?
-This Rhubarb Lemonade is a tasty and refreshing alternative to a typical lemonade!
-It’s made in a very similar way most of us are used to, but with the addition of rhubarb as a part of the simple syrup.
+Why not lemonade?
+If youโre going to make some, why not do something a little different?
+This delicious homemade Rhubarb Lemonade is a tasty and refreshing alternative to a typical lemonade!
+Itโs made in a very similar way most of us are used to, but with the addition of rhubarb instead of simple syrup.ย

-I love this drink on a warm Spring day, as the weather starts to heat up and the flowers are blooming.
-It really makes me feel like Winter is finally over.
+I love this drink on a warm Spring day, as the weather starts to heat up and the Lilacs are blooming.
+It really makes me feel like Winter is finally over.ย

 Ingredients for Rhubarb Lemonade